PassionateLooker/PassionateLooker/README.md

 - 👋 Hi, I’m Dayasagar Salian
-- 👀 I’m interested in Python and web development
+- 👀 I’m interested in Python , web development and AWS
 - 🌱 I’m currently learning Python, web development and new technologies
 - 💞️ I’m looking to collaborate on new generateion web developments
 - 📫 How to reach me : saliansagar27@gmail.com | dayasalian27@gmail.com